greencardigan/TC4-shield/RoastLoggerTC4/trunk/RoastLoggerTC4/README.txt

 RoastLoggerTC4
 --------------

+RoastLoggerTC4 version 3.1 25-Nov-2014 by Jim Gallt
+ - temperature scale selectable at any time via commands TEMPF and TEMPC
+ - conversion of temperature scale is now bumpless and does not mess up the RoR calculations

 RoastLoggerTC4 version 3.0 10-April-2014 by Jim Gallt
  - temperature scale selectable at runtime via commands TEMPF and TEMPC from RoastLogger